sandwich-makes-code/widget-launcher/README.md

 Okay, you've read this bit ↑, that is mostly all, but you would probably say "How would i make my own widgets?" or "What would i do?" well, we have answers.
 Before doing any of this, you may or may not have installed Python, if you haven't, download it from here. "https://www.python.org/getit/windows/" And how to install the Widget Launcher is simple!
 There are 2 methods.
 1: Access the releases folder and you'll find multiple releases.
-Download the latest one by clicking on the .zip file, and press Download RAW, or that little download icon on the right. so now just by installing these, you're set!
+Download the latest one by clicking on the .zip file.
+So now just by installing these, you're set!
 2: Go to the Releases tab and select the latest release, then press the release you want to download.
 So by these steps, you're set!

 When you double-click the .bat, or .ink (!.ink isn't tested so it may not work!), you'll end up on this screen: